Elis: Roads

+The main roads of Elis are: the A5 motorway from Ioannina and Patras, which opened in 2025; the EO9 from Patras and Methoni; and the EO74 from Tripoli.
+The EO33 and EO76 also pass through the north eastern and south eastern corner of Elis respectively, while the EO78 is an airport road to Andravida Air Base.

+European route E55 passes through the regional unit, following the A5 from Patras to Pyrgos, and then the EO9 to Kalo Nero.
+There are also 50 numbered provincial roads.

 Railways

 The total length of railway tracks in Elis is around 140 km.
 There is a railway line from Patras to Kalamata via Pyrgos, and a branch line from Pyrgos to Olympia.
 Since January 2011, traffic is suspended on the line from Patras to Kalamata, and only the branch line from Pyrgos to Olympia has regular passenger trains.

 Ports

 The port of Kyllini in the northwest is the busiest port in Elis, with car ferries to the islands of Zakynthos and Kefalonia.
 The port of Katakolo is an important stop for cruise ships, offering an opportunity for passengers to visit the site of Ancient Olympia.
 Other ports or harbors are small in size and fit only smaller boats.

 Airports

 Elis has a military airport near Andravida, north of Pyrgos.
 There are no public airports in the area.
 The nearest airport on land is in Kalamata.

 Communications

 Telephones became more common after the 1960s when the Hellenic Telecommunication Organization (ΟΤΕ) created hundreds of kilometres of phone lines in the region.
 Now nearly every household has a telephone.
 The ΟΤΕ built tens of towers to connect more lines for the internet, telephones, and cell phones to increase the service.
 Lines began around the mid-20th century to enable more people to communicate by phones in the whole of Greece.
 There are also several communication towers throughout the prefecture.